LeornandoTan/cv/index.md

 Part of the team in charge of developing external products and integrating APIs.
 We provide the customer app, website, API documentation for clients, and API support for major e-commerce platforms.

 Responsibilities:
-- 1) Manage the app on the Shopify platform for a variety of clients such as Zaskia Sungkar, Howel and Co, Sub Jersey, and many more (*Around ±40 clients)
+- 1) Manage the app on the Shopify platform for a variety of clients such as Zaskia Sungkar, Howel and Co, Sub Jersey, and many more (*Around ±30 clients)
-- 2) Manage the customer app that has been published on the Google Play Store, Apple App Store, and HUAWEI AppGallery
+- 2) Manage and develop the customer app released on the Google Play Store, Apple App Store, or HUAWEI AppGallery
 - 3) Maintain the internal product app module menu
 - 4) Backup tasks include maintaining the TOKOPEDIA Order API and managing the Shopify Order API
 - 5) Creating documents for app testing feedback and 3rd party API integration documentation, such as the ShopeePay MPM payment method API